Skip to content

 Sunflower seeds make a delicious add-on to salads or soups, fantastic snacks, and a great nut butter substitute for those with allergies to peanuts or other nuts.
 They are rich in many tops nutrients, like copper, vitamin b1, magnesium, manganese, and phosphorus; but their top essential nutrient is vitamin E. Just one portion can give us 82% of what we need in one day.

-Vitamin E is a strong antioxidant that helps protect our cells from free radicals, boosts our immune system, helps our heart health by keeping our LDL cholesterol fat cells from oxidizing, and protects our brain from oxidative stress that can lead to degenerative disease, including Alzheimer’s disease.
+Vitamin E is a strong antioxidant that helps protect our cells from free radicals, boosts our immune system, helps our heart health by keeping our LDL cholesterol fat cells from oxidizing, and protects our brain from oxidative stress that can lead to degenerative diseases, including Alzheimer’s disease.
 One great advantage of getting it from sunflower seeds is that vitamin E needs fat for absorption, and sunflower seeds are, of course, fatty.

 Sunflower seeds can reduce cholesterol levels due to their high amount of phytosterols, together with other phytonutrients and fiber.
 Plus, sunflower seeds can also help us feel happy!
 This is because they are rich in tryptophan, the building block of serotonin.